-Brač is famous for two things: its radiant white stone, used to build Diocletian’s Palace in Split and the White House in Washington, DC (oh, yes!), and Zlatni Rat, the long pebbly beach at Bol that extends lasciviously into the Adriatic and adorns 90% of Croatia’s tourism posters.
-It’s the largest island in central Dalmatia, with several towns, sleepy villages and a dramatic Mediterranean landscape of steep cliffs, inky waters and pine forests.
-The interior is scattered with rocks – the result of the back-breaking labour of women who, over hundreds of years, gathered the rocks to clear land for vineyards and olive, fig, almond and sour-cherry orchards.
+Brač is famous for two things: one is its radiant white stone, which was used to build Diocletian’s Palace in Split and the White House in Washington, DC!
+The second thing being Zlatni Rat, a long pebbly beach at Bol extending lasciviously into the Adriatic and adorning 90% of Croatia’s tourism posters.
+Brač is the largest island in central Dalmatia, with several towns, sleepy villages and a dramatic Mediterranean landscape of steep cliffs, inky waters and pine forests.
+The interior is scattered with rocks – the result of the back-breaking labour of women who, over hundreds of years, gathered the rocks to clear land for vineyards and olive, fig, almond, and sour-cherry orchards.

 ULTIMATE GULET CRUISE GUIDE